openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

       two major benefits.
 First the culture of open source and open investigation into problems was transmitted by people who lived it.
-Second communication pathways were built so that the engineering team in Taiwan felt comfortable asking questions and had people they had met to ask the questions to, without needing big boss (me) to facilitate or hear potentially dumb questions.
+Second communication pathways were built so that the engineering team in Taiwan felt comfortable asking questions and had people they had met to ask the questions to, without needing â€œbig bossâ€ (me) to facilitate or hear potentially â€œdumbâ€ questions.
 So what do we have now?
 Those previously inexperienced with open source engineers who are now [proposing](http://bit.ly/eTVRqt), [submitting](http://bit.ly/go4W1V) and [maintaining](http://bit.ly/hL5CQ9)
       [code](http://bit.ly/fcpdvq) upstream.

-(BTW Greg is really great at the kernel piece of this and was able to help [Ralink in a similar manner](http://bit.ly/iih0G8) with these two items as well “
+(BTW Greg is really great at the kernel piece of this and was able to help [Ralink in a similar manner](http://bit.ly/iih0G8) with these two items as well â€“
       in fact Novell is happy to help any component vendor this way).

-Don™t get me wrong, you can™t just hire anyone and expect to imbue them with your
+Donâ€™t get me wrong, you canâ€™t just hire anyone and expect to imbue them with your
-      organization™s culture, you have to have to get people that are interested in and receptive to the culture.
+      organizationâ€™s culture, you have to have to get people that are interested in and receptive to the culture.
 For instance its unlikely every single Facebook engineer was previously part of a culture of shared code base ownership and review that required them to be [in the room to fix bugs on the fly or allowed them to change and submit code to any part of the app or required checkin review](http://bit.ly/hVntIJ).
 These are cultural